Holidays in Hong Kong

 Hong Kong has a holiday system different from the one of Mainland China.
-Due to its previous special status as a British colony and its present status of special administrative region of China, Hong Kong is influenced by a blend of Eastern and Western cultures.
+Due to its previous special status as a British colony and its present status of special administrative region of China, the city is influenced by a blend of Eastern and Western cultures.
 As a result, Hong Kong people celebrate some traditional Chinese festivals as well as some important western festivities.

 |Christmas in Hong Kong|

-The 12 days’ statutory holidays include New Year’s Day, Spring Festival and the two days following it, Qingming Festival, May Day, Dragon Boat Festival, Hong Kong Special Administrative Region Establishment Day, the day following the Chinese Mid-Autumn Festival, National Day, Chongyang Festival, Christmas Day (or Winter Solstice).
-The public holidays include the above statutory days off and another five days: Good Friday and the day following it, Easter Monday, Buddha’s Birthday and the first weekday after Christmas Day.
+The 12 days’ statutory vacation include New Year’s Day, Chinese New Year (Spring Festival) and the two days following it, Qingming Festival, May Day, Dragon Boat Festival, Hong Kong Special Administrative Region Establishment Day, the day following the Chinese Mid-Autumn Festival, National Day, Chongyang Festival, Christmas Day (or Winter Solstice).
+The public vacations include the above statutory days off and another five days: Good Friday and the day following it, Easter Monday, Buddha’s Birthday and the first weekday after Christmas Day.

 Some employers may give their employees a day off on the Chinese Winter Solstice instead of Christmas Day, which is legally allowed.
 If any of these holidays fall on a Sunday or another holiday, the employees can be entitled to a day off on the following weekday.

 |* New Year’s Day||Jan.
 1||1 day||Jan.
 1||Jan.
 1||Jan.
 1|

 |* Chinese New Year||Jan.
 1 according to lunar calendar||3 days||Jan.
 25 - 27||Feb.
 12 - 14||Feb.
 1 - 3|

 |* Qingming Festival||Apr.
 4 or 5||1 day||Apr.
 4||Apr.
 4||Apr.
 5|